-Nail Products, Make Your Manicure Last
+Nail Products and Tips to Make Your Manicure Last

-Short Nails- No Problem
+Short Sexy Nails- No Problem

-A french manicure is a classic still you could even have fun with it and use different tones to match your outfit.
+A french manicure is a classic.
+But, you could even have fun with it and use different tones to match your outfit.
 Try ice blue and navy, orange with gold/bronze, baby pink with hot pink.
-There are no rules if you want to be less noticeable go for a paler shade a light dusting of gold or silver looks really nice on any length of nail too.
+There are no rules if you want to be less noticeable go for a paler shade.
+A light dusting of gold or silver looks really nice on any length of nail too.

 Make your manicured nails last longer

-Use a cuticle oil/cream daily, if you apply over manicured nails as well as before having a manicure this will help keep nails in good condition and prolong the paintwork!
+Use a cuticle oil/cream daily, if you apply over manicured nails as well as before having a manicure.
+This will help keep nails in good condition and prolong the paintwork!

 Keeping nails hydrated will help prevent breakage thus help nails to grow.